 Nominal Voltage of Solar Panels

 Nominal voltage is a way to categorize battery-based solar equipment.
-Because a higher voltage is required to charge a battery, nominal voltages are used to help see what equipment goes with what.
-So a nominal 12V panel actually has a Voc voltage of around 22V, plus or minus a volt or two, and a Vmp of around 17V.
+Because a higher voltage is required to charge a battery, nominal voltages help see what equipment goes with what.
+A nominal 12V panel has a Voc voltage of around 22V and a Vmp of approximately 17V.
 This difference often confuses people when they try to measure the voltage of a solar panel when it’s not connected to anything but a voltmeter.
 If you count the number of cells, it will likely have 36 cells wired in series.

-Likewise, a panel that was designed to charge a 24V battery bank will have a Voc of around 44V and a Vmp of around 36V.
+Likewise, a panel designed to charge a 24V battery bank will have a Voc of around 44V and a Vmp of approximately 36V.
 Counting the cells will come up with 72, twice as many as a 12V panel.
-If you wire two 24V panels in series, or four 12V panels in series, you can charge a 48V battery bank.
+If you wire two 24V panels in series or four 12V panels in series, you can charge a 48V battery bank.

-This was all well and good for battery based systems, but then along came grid-tie systems, and since they don’t use batteries, 12, 24, and 48V became meaningless.
-So the industry sort of standardized on 60 cell, 20V nominal panels.
-Alone, they are too big to charge a 12V battery, and too small to charge a 24V battery.
-An MPPT charge controller solved that by reducing the voltage down to the required range, and in doing so, increasing the current output, so you are not losing power.
-You can see more on MPPT charge controllers in our MPPT vs PWM Charge Controller video.
+This was all well and good for battery-based systems, but then along came grid-tie systems, and since they don’t use batteries, so DC voltages like 12V, 24V, and 48V aren’t relevant to them.
+So the industry sort of standardized on 60-cell, 20V nominal panels.
+Alone, they are too big to charge a 12V battery and too small to charge a 24V battery.
+MPPT charge controllers solves that by reducing the voltage down to the required range and, in doing so, increasing the current output, so you are not losing power.
+With very few exceptions, you still need to make sure the nominal voltage of the solar array is higher than the battery bank.
+You can see more on MPPT charge controllers in our MPPT vs. PWM Charge Controller video.

 The demand for higher wattage solar panels has been increasing.
-Many manufacturers are achieving that by increasing the number of cells, and in turn, increasing the voltage of the panels.
-As you may recall, watts equals volts times amps, so increasing the volts while maintaining the same amps increases the watts.
-As such, there are 80 cells and higher available these days.
+Many manufacturers are achieving that by increasing the number of cells and, in turn, increasing the voltage of the panels.
+As you may recall, Watts equals volts times amps, so increasing the volts while maintaining the same amps increases the Watts.
+As such, there are now 96-cell panels available these days.

-If the panel you select doesn’t say what its nominal voltage is, you can look at the specifications.
+If the panel you select doesn’t specify its nominal voltage, you can look at the specificationsf (for help with this, learn how to read solar panel specifications).
 A 24V panel has a Voc of about 46V, whereas a 20V nominal panel has a Voc of around 38V.
-You’ll need to know the nominal voltage of a panel when you are designing an off-grid solar system to ensure the input voltage is high enough to charge the battery bank, and to determine what type of solar charge controller you need.
-Be sure to check out our article on how to size a solar charge controller.
+You’ll need to know the nominal voltage of a panel when you are designing an off-grid solar system to ensure the input voltage is high enough to charge the battery bank and determine what type of solar charge controller you need.
+Be sure to check out our article on sizing MPPT charge controllers in our DIY Solar Resources Library.